“It’s T.I.M.E.” – A justice and recovery class created to help individuals Think, Identify risks and triggers, Make changes and Enter a new life.

 It’s T.I.M.E. is a peer-facilitated class which provides education to help people who have mental health and justice related issues learn to develop good decision making skills to avoid reoffending and incarceration.

-Topics discussed in the 13-week one hour class:
+Topics discussed in the 14-week 90-minute class:

 Week 1: Orientation.

 Week 4: Risk Factors.
 Research shows there are typical risk factors that are shared by people who commit crimes.
 We will discuss these risk factors.